meronym/speaker-diarization/README.md

 # speaker-diarization

+This repository contains the Cog definition files for the associated speaker diarization model [deployed on Replicate](https://replicate.com/meronym/speaker-diarization).

 This model receives an audio file and identifies the individual speakers within the recording.
 The output is a list of annotated speech segments, along with global information about the number of detected speakers and an embedding vector for each speaker to describe the quality of his/her voice.

 ## Model description

-The model is based on a pre-trained speaker diarization pipeline from the [`pyannote.audio`](pyannote.github.io) package, with a thin post-processing layer.
+The model is based on a pre-trained speaker diarization pipeline from the [`pyannote.audio`](pyannote.github.io) package, with a post-processing layer that cleans up the output segments and computes input-wide speaker embeddings.

 `pyannote.audio` is an open-source toolkit written in Python for speaker diarization.
 Based on the [PyTorch](pytorch.org) machine learning framework, it provides a set of trainable end-to-end neural building blocks that can be combined and jointly optimized to build speaker diarization pipelines.